 Course Title: The Geological Character of the New England Landscape (Winter Term 2019)

-"Gary is a wonderful story teller; very organized and a real expert in his subject.
-His knowledge of the subject is deep and thorough."
+Gary is a wonderful storyteller, very organized, and a real expert in his subject.
+His knowledge of the matter is deep and thorough.

-Gary knows world geology and his illustrations were excellent.
-This course couldn't have been better."
+Gary knows world geology, and his illustrations were excellent.
+This course couldn't have been better.